HenoHyj/ECE284ReportGuidelines/README.md

 ## General notes and best practices
 - Always use relative paths inside `filelist` and other project files; do not include absolute paths with usernames.
 - Name the filelist exactly `filelist` with no extension — plain ASCII text listing relative paths to HDL sources.
-- Include concise READMEs where useful to help graders run your design without assumptions.
+- Include concise READMEs where useful to help run your design without assumptions.
 - If your project requires special steps or non-standard tools, document those steps and include any scripts needed to reproduce the results.

-If you'd like, I can also:
-- generate an example `filelist` template for you,
-- or validate your packaged ZIP structure before you submit.

----
+Filelist Example:
 ![Filelist example](images/filelist_example.svg)